XPhoeniX18/skillspotter/README.md

 ### !!!
-You should run the command 'npm -i' before doing anything else in order for the site to work
+You should run the command 'npm i --save' before doing anything else in order for the site to work
 ## Available Scripts

 In the project directory, you can run: